epfml/disco/DEV.md

 ## Further documentation

 * Next you may want to read our [onboarding guide](./docs/ONBOARDING.md) which lists the following steps to onboard DISCO.
-Additionally the [Architecture guide](./docs/ARCHITECTURE.md) gives more information on our use of TypeScript and Vue.js, the frontend framework.
 * If you are only planning to use DISCO in your own scripts, you can find a stand-alone example relying on `discojs-node` [here](./docs/node_example).
 The example runs with Node.js outside any browser, using the `@epfml/discojs-node` NPM package and the `server` module.
 A DISCO server is launched by the script itself and the data is already available in the repo.

 #### Table of contents